Paragraphe

 LANYARDS - EN358

-A work positioning lanyard enables the user to work at height (or suspended) in a safe and supported hands-free position.
+A work positioning lanyard enables a user to hold himself under tension (or suspended) at a workstation, freeing his hands.

 CONNECTORS - EN362